AqwamCreates/DataPredict/docs/API/Models/LinearRegression.md

 LinearRegression.new(maxNumberOfIterations: integer, learningRate: number, lambda: number, lossFunction: string, targetCost: number): ModelObject
 ```

-#### Returns:

-ModelObject: The generated model object.

 #### Parameters:

-maxNumberOfIterations = How many times should the model needed to be trained.
+maxNumberOfIterations: How many times should the model needed to be trained.

-learningRate = The speed at which the model learns.
+learningRate: The speed at which the model learns.
 Recommended that the value is set between (0 to 1).

-lambda = Reqularisation factor
+lambda: Reqularisation factor

-lossFunction = The function to calculate the cost of each training.
+lossFunction: The function to calculate the cost of each training.
 Available options are "L1" and "L2".

-targetCost = The cost at which the model stops training.
+targetCost: The cost at which the model stops training.

+#### Returns:

+ModelObject: The generated model object.

 ## Functions